besserwisser/config/README.md

 - At the moment I am mainly using it for js/ts
 - I use nightly build with vim.pack
-- Stick to blink.nvim for now, since native completion doesn't look or perform as well
+- Using neovims native lsp and completion
 - Organise everything based on feature, e.g. put vim.pack.add together with plugin config and keybinds for this plugin in one file (e.g. fuzz-find.lua)

 ---